geoffrey-madalinski/Projet-CDSD_Bloc-3_Uber/README.md

 # Uber Pickups

 > Mandatory project for **block 3** (Predictive analysis of structured data using
-> artificial intelligence) of the French **CDSD certification** — Concepteur Développeur en Science
+> artificial intelligence) of the French **CDSD certification** - Concepteur Développeur en Science
 > des Données | RNCP35288 | JEDHA

-Analysis of historical Uber pickup data in New York (2014) to identify **hotspots**—areas with the highest demand, hour by hour and day by day—and recommend them to drivers.<br>
+Analysis of historical Uber pickup data in New York (2014) to identify **hotspots**-areas with the highest demand, hour by hour and day by day-and recommend them to drivers.<br>
 Each row in the dataset represents a pickup.

 ## Problem statement